purefunctor/purescript-dissect/README.md

 ```

 Since recursion is factored out in this definition and replaced by some
-type variable `n`{.verbatim}, we can fill it with anything we want.
+type variable `n`, we can fill it with anything we want.
+Likewise, we
-Likewise, we can also use the `Mu`{.verbatim} combinator to effectively
+can also use the `Mu` combinator to effectively create a recursive data
-create a recursive data type.
-What we want in a dissection is to be able
+type.
+What we want in a dissection is to be able to represent the steps
-to represent the steps on how we\'re going to deconstruct recursive
+on how we\'re going to deconstruct recursive cases such as `Fork`.
-cases such as `Fork`{.verbatim}.
-Let\'s start by visualizing the essence
-of dissecting functors:
+Let\'s start by visualizing the essence of dissecting functors:

-We say that `TreeF`{.verbatim} essentially has a three seats for
+We say that `TreeF` essentially has a three seats for `n` to be
-`n`{.verbatim} to be contained in, and that lives under the
+contained in, and that lives under the `Fork` constructor:
-`Fork`{.verbatim} constructor:

 ``` purescript
 Fork [ n - n - n ]
 ```

-Note that we take no notice to the `Leaf`{.verbatim} constructor as it
+Note that we take no notice to the `Leaf` constructor as it contains no
-contains no seats for `n`{.verbatim}.
+seats for `n`.

-The `right`{.verbatim} function allows us to take this data and pluck
+The `right` function allows us to take this data and pluck out an `n`,
-out an `n`{.verbatim}, leaving us a hole:
+leaving us a hole:

 ``` purescript
 > right $ Fork [ n - n - n ]